tokenized/docs/protocol-result.md

             <td class="g10">Result</td>
             <td class="g10">0</td>
             <td class="g10">2</td>
             <td class="g10"><abbr title="Length 1-255 bytes.
 0 is not valid.
 The Option with the most votes.
 In the event of a draw for 1st place, all winning options are listed. ">Length 1-255 bytes.
 0 is not valid.
 The Option with the most votes.
-In ...
-Hover for more</abbr></td>
+In the event of a draw ...</abbr></td>
             <td class="g10">nvarchar8</td>
             <td class="g10"></td>
         </tr>